15 Smart Money Tips Every Woman Should Know

 • Plan 3–4 easy meals each week.

-• Batch cook & freeze leftovers.
+• Batch cook and freeze leftovers.

-• Save delivery for special occasions.
+• Save delivery for special nights, not daily convenience.

 8. Unsubscribe from Temptation

-Out of sight, out of cart.
+Out of sight = out of cart.

 9. Audit Your Subscriptions Quarterly